nicky-nym/nicky-nym.github.io/pages/cities.md

 The idea of building Impossible Cities might be worth studying as a candidate intervention for effective altruism.
 Building cities is far more expensive than most philanthropic interventions, but it also has the potential for a variety of simultaneous large-scale positive outcomes.

 * **Basic housing**
   + Housing is a basic human need.
 Non-profits like Habitat for Humanity focus on housing construction.
-Other non-profits run homeless shelters, promote "Housing First" housing, provide affordable housing & emergency housing, set up refugee camps, etc. An Impossible City project could serve as a large-scale intervention to provide basic housing to a population in need, while also providing market-rate housing as well.
-For example, an Impossible City built on the outskirts of Dar es Salaam would serve a population where one-third of the people are malnourished and two-thirds of are living below a poverty level of $1.25 per day.
+Other non-profits run homeless shelters, promote "Housing First" housing, provide affordable housing & emergency housing, set up refugee camps, etc. An Impossible City built on the outskirts of Dar es Salaam, for example, would be in the midst of a population where one-third of the people are malnourished and two-thirds of are living below a poverty level of $1.25 per day.
+An Impossible City project like this could serve as a large-scale intervention to provide basic housing to a population in need, while also providing a large amount of market-rate housing.

 * **Sewer & water systems**
   + More than half the world's population lacks adequate access to clean water, toilets, and good sanitation systems.
 Inadequate sanitation is estimated to kill hundreds of thousands of people per year.
 Organizations like the Gates Foundation are working hard on providing sanitation, and they report that every dollar spent on sanitation is estimated to provide at least five dollars in economic return.
 For a new Impossible City built for underserved populations, the city's sewer and sanitation system alone would be a significant philanthropic intervention.